OlympusDAO/olympus-docs/docs/contracts/00_overview.md

 #### Kernel Migration

 The last and final action that can be performed by the Kernel is `MigrateKernel`.
-This action is particularly sensitive and should only be done with the utmost care attention to detail.
-In Default, any contract that is installed or configured in a Kernel.sol needs to have an internal variable that points to the contract address of instance of the Kernel it is intended for.
+This action is particularly sensitive and should only be done with the utmost care and attention to detail.
+In Default, any contract that is installed or configured in a Kernel.sol needs to have an internal variable that points to the address of the Kernel instance it is intended for.
 As a result, the same instance of a Module or a Policy cannot be reused across other Kernels.
 However, there may be circumstances in the future where new changes are made to the Kernel, like new Actions that are developed, gas optimizations found, or security improvements made that warrant porting the protocol contracts to a new instance of a Kernel without redeploying the contracts.

 The `MigrateKernel` Action reconfigures the internal variable for each contract registered in the Kernel, which will brick it.
-There are no forseeable plans to use this action in Olympus V3, but it's important to be aware of its' existence.
+There are no foreseeable plans to use this action in Olympus V3, but it's important to be aware of its existence.

 ### Modules